smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

 This query uses an equi-join and a non-equi-join negated with a `NOT` operator.
-Determining if the `ID` is between the `Quantity` columns may be an absurd SQL statement to write, but this shows the possibilities in creating join logic.
+Determining whether the `ID` falls between the `Quantity` columns may be an absurd SQL statement to write, but this shows the possibilities for creating join logic.
 We often forget we can use comparison operators such as `LIKE` or `BETWEEN` in an SQL statement's `ON` clause and then negate it with `NOT`.

 ```sql
 SELECT  a.ID,